cillierskirsten/books/README.md

 4. Phase 4: Introduction to custom Hooks
 - Code optmisation by introducing custom hook.
 This optimises code by reducing import functions across components and demonstrates basic understanding of custome hooks.

+5. Phase 5: Understanding and introducing useCallback in Hooks
+- In useState we have an infinite loop if we call fetchBooks within the function.
+To elimnate the loop and optimise code we introduce useCallback.
+I really miss class-based components, use to be so much simpler.

 ## Available Scripts

 In the project directory, you now need to run two commands to start the project: